letitiayhho/talker_change_data_processing/README.md

 **Preprocess permutation test**

-To aggregate each resampling into averages and save all of the averages into a `.csv` file for further analysis, run
+To aggregate each resampling into averages and save all of the averages into a `.csv` file for further analysis in `R`, run

 ```
 matlab -r -nosplash -nodisplay "addpath('src'); shape_shuffles('maximum')"